 The Serpent King by Jeff Zentner

 When Dill’s father becomes the town pariah, he soon starts to feel the heat.
-Travis and Lydia the only friends he has left, but can they help see him through to the end of school and graduation day?
+Travis and Lydia are the only friends he has left, but can they help see him through to the end of school and graduation day?
 This book offers a harsh look at growing up in a small town in the Bible belt and is useful to provoke discussion.

 Wolf by Wolf by Ryan Graudin

 An intriguing story that blends science fiction, alternative realities, and superheroes into a gripping and pacey thriller.
-Yael, a death-camp prisoner who can shapeshift, plans to impersonate a famous motorcycle racer to assassinate an aging Hitler in a reimagined 1956.
+Yael, a death-camp prisoner who can shapeshift, plans to impersonate a famous motorcycle racer to assassinate an ageing Hitler in a reimagined 1956.
 But can she escape the attention of Luka and Felix long enough to maintain her disguise?
 Ideal for reluctant readers, this novel features a stunning climax.
 A startling read for teens in the 9th grade.

 I Am the Messenger by Marcus Zusak